GitHub Actions Permission Denied to GITHUB_TOKEN When Pushing Commits or Creating PRs

 How to prevent it

-Start with the exact remote: Permission to org/repo.git denied to github-actions[bot] / fatal: unable to access 'https://github.com/org/repo/': The requested URL returned error: 403 text and the smallest action that reproduces it.
+Match remote: Permission to org/repo.git denied to github-actions[bot] / fatal: unable to access 'https://github.com/org/repo/': The requested URL returned error: 403 exactly before applying the quick fix.